x

 Young girl sitting alone in the park showing signs of speech delay and autism.

-Want to get started on the right path and start making a difference for your child or client with autism?
+Want to start making a difference for your child or clients?

 What is the difference between Speech Delay and Autism?

 A language delay is different from a speech delay.
 A language delay may mean a child has some words, usually labels, but they don’t communicate their wants and needs to adults or use words functionally.
 Children with autism spectrum disorder or autistic children often have language problems or developmental delay, and they can also have speech delay.
 Social communication problems can also result from speech delay and autism spectrum in children.
+But how can you tell if a child just has a speech or language delay, or if it is autism?

 One way to assess whether a child is a late talker or has more than a speech delay is to look at their imitation skills, pointing, and whether they respond to their name.
 A good tool to use is the M-CHAT.
 The Modified Checklist of Autism in Toddlers is a list of 20 questions that can help you determine if your child is showing signs of autism.
+Generally, with autism, children may not point, use gestures or respond to their name.
+Children with just speech delays may lack speech skills but have good gestures and joint attention.

 You might be wondering if your child has a speech delay vs autism because of all the isolation they are experiencing due to Covid-19.
 A speech delay can develop because of a lack of social interaction, though you may not notice the signs of a speech delay or autism if your child spends most of their time at home as well.
-There are many strategies that you can use at home to help develop speech, including singing songs, reading books, and talking with your toddler.
+There is also a new term called virtual autism where signs of autism may be present due to a child’s excessive screen time use.

 I go over all of these strategies and many more in my online autism courses as well as my book, Turn Autism Around: An Action Guide for Parents of Young Children with Early Signs of Autism.